-While we have access to piles of Amazon data and can perform studies, review and track insights, and make incremental changes to offer better performance, no guru, coach, or agency can make with 100% certainty guarantees to ranking or listing optimization outcomes.
+While Amazon marketing agencies like ourselves can study data, review and track insights, and make incremental changes to offer better performance, no guru, coach, or agency can make with 100% certainty guarantees to ranking or listing optimization outcomes.
 That’s because working with an algorithm means there are certain nuances within that algorithm that we may not be able to control.
 That’s just the nature of any algorithm, no matter how much we learn, even in 2023.

-But don’t think Amazon lisitng optimization is fruitless.
+But don’t think Amazon listing optimization is fruitless.
 It isn’t.
 Especially as more sellers flock to the marketplace.
-Now more than ever, listing optimization and PPC strategy are your best defense on Amazon.
+Now more than ever, listing optimization and PPC strategy is your best defense.

 The Amazon algorithm is similar to Google’s algorithm.
 Even though Google is centered on research and Amazon focuses on shopping, both algorithms are designed to reveal the most relevant results on the first page.

-The Amazon Algorithm was initially coined A9 but has since evolved into the Amazon A10 Algorithm.
-The foundations of the A10 algorithm are similar to A9, with a few differences.
+The foundations of the algorithm have evolved over the years.
 Recent updates have seen a shift in focus, including a major shift towards advertising strategy, relevancy, click-through rate, sales velocity, and the effect of having a range of products in a catalog to determine your overall authority.
 In 2023, your product needs more than just some pretty pictures and a nice product label to match Amazon’s A10 requirements.

 What Is Amazon Listing Optimization?